smtech/obsolete__oauth-negotiator/README.md

 }
 ```

-When you would like to acquire a token, the easiest use of this is to provide three pages:
+When you would like to acquire a token, the easiest use of this is to provide three pages (keep reading for a single page variant):

 #### page1.php